Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 The relationship between SHPOs and the Sex Offender Notification Rules

 Unlike a SHPO which must be ordered by a court, the sex offender notification rules (sections 80 – 102 SOA 2003) follow automatically upon conviction for most sexual offences.
-The term for which the notification requirements apply depends upon the length or nature of the sentence and range from 2 years in the case of a caution to indefinitely if the sentence is imprisonment for 30 months or more.
-SHPOs and the notification provisions are entirely different.
-The first prohibit the subject from doing specified things, whilst the second requires the carrying out of certain actions.
+The term during which the notification requirements apply depends upon the length and nature of the sentence imposed and range from 2 years in the case of a caution to indefinitely if the sentence is imprisonment for 30 months or more.

 Additional Useful Case Law